alexeyraspopov/dgelong/README.md

 You can start easily with project [Babel](https://babeljs.io/).

-If you don't want to use Babel or ECMAScript 6 I recommend you to use dgelong only from entry point:
+If you don't want to use Babel or **ECMAScript 6** I recommend you to use Dgelong only from entry point:

 	var Dgelong = require('dgelong');